Support an Interview-As-Code Model

 There are two scopes for troubleshooting:

 - labs applications that are not able to start up

 The key Jenkins capabilities utilized were: Jenkins Docker official image, Jenkins Configuration-as-Code, Kubernetes plugin, and parameterized pipelines.

 Our project was quite successful.
-Being a globally distributed team, this Technical Simulation framework eases the interviewing process for support engineer candidates which allows us to increase the talent pool for CloudBees.
-Jenkins is a well known application across the DevOps industry thus our candidates feel comfortable with troubleshooting the issues we have prepared for them in the troubleshooting labs.
+Being a globally distributed team, this Technical Simulation framework eases the interviewing process for support engineer candidates, allowing us to increase the talent pool for CloudBees.
+Jenkins is a well-known application across the DevOps industry, thus our candidates feel comfortable with troubleshooting the issues we have prepared for them in the troubleshooting labs.

 Better still, are the performance results leveraging Jenkins, including: